• NEWS

 Photo by @truslowphoto

-#animalvase #dandailey #contemporaryart #blownglass
+#dandailey #contemporaryart #blownglass #drawing #portra

-#animalvase #dandailey #contemporaryart #blownglass #elephant
+#dandailey #contemporaryart #blownglass #drawing #sardina

 HIGHLIGHTS